vitalybibikov/IdentityServerAsSamlProvider/README.md

 # Identity Server 4 with SAML support, dockerized.

 ## This is an example of SSO using SAML and Identity Server 4

-### IdentityServer4 SAML2P library from Rock Solid Knowledge
+### IdentityServer4 SAML2P library from Rock Solid Knowledge, dotnet core 3.1 is used, Alpine images for docker containers.

 In order to use the library, you need to ask for a DEMO licence, as SAML2p is not free: https://www.identityserver.com/products/saml2p